 - Have an awareness of difference and diversity.

 - Identify reasons for training beyond just personal development.

-The course will take place over twenty-four sessions.
-There will be three Sat workshops including a day of mindfulness
+The course will take place over 24 sessions.
+There are 3 Sat workshops including a day of mindfulness